Why Do Fools Fall in Love (film)

-Why Do Fools Fall in Love is a 1998 American romantic drama film directed by Gregory Nava.
-Released by Warner Bros.
-Pictures, the film is a biographical film of R&B/Rock and roll singer Frankie Lymon, lead singer of the pioneering rock and roll group Frankie Lymon & the Teenagers for one year.
+Why Do Fools Fall in Love is a 1998 American biographical drama film directed by Gregory Nava.
+Released by Warner Bros., it is based on the true story of Frankie Lymon, the lead singer of the pioneering rock and roll group The Teenagers for one year.
 Moreover, the film highlights the three women in his life, each of whom claim to have married Lymon and lay claim to his estate.

 Written by Tina Andrews, Why Do Fools Fall in Love stars Halle Berry, Vivica A. Fox, Lela Rochon, and Larenz Tate, who portrays Lymon.
 Little Richard also appears in the film as himself.

-One of the singles from the soundtrack, "I Want You Back" by Melanie Brown featuring Missy Elliott, peaked at number one in the UK Singles Chart.
+"I Want You Back", one of the singles from the soundtrack, by Melanie Brown featuring Missy Elliott, peaked at number one on the UK Singles Chart.

 Plot

-Lymon was 13 years old when the teenage group Frankie Lymon & the Teenagers erupted from radios and jukeboxes with their 1956 hit "Why Do Fools Fall in Love?" and appeared in the movie Rock, Rock, Rock (1956).
+Lymon was age 13 when the teenage group Frankie Lymon & the Teenagers erupted from radios and jukeboxes with their 1956 hit "Why Do Fools Fall in Love?" and appeared in the movie Rock, Rock, Rock!
+(1956).

-After Mr. Rock and Roll (1957), Lymon started a solo singing career, but it all fell apart.
-Lymon's career was over by the time he was 18 years old, and he died of a heroin overdose seven years later.
+After Mr. Rock and Roll (1957), Lymon started a solo singing career, but success quickly tapered off.
+Lymon's career was essentially over by the time he was age 18, and he died of a heroin overdose seven years later.

-Jumping from the 1950s to the 1960s, the film traces the rise and fall of Lymon (Larenz Tate) in a series of flashbacks as courtroom claims on Lymon's royalties are outlined by three women: Zola Taylor (Halle Berry) of the R&B group The Platters; Elizabeth Waters (Vivica A. Fox), a petty thief from Philadelphia; and schoolteacher Emira Eagle (Lela Rochon).
-Ending credits show the real Frankie Lymon singing his song "Goody Goody".
+Jumping between the 1950s-1960s and the 1980s, the film traces the rise and fall of Lymon (Larenz Tate) in a series of flashbacks as courtroom claims on Lymon's royalties are outlined by three women: Zola Taylor (Halle Berry) of the R&B vocal group The Platters; Elizabeth Waters (Vivica A. Fox), a petty thief from Philadelphia; and Emira Eagle (Lela Rochon), a schoolteacher from Augusta, GA.
+The end credits show archival footage of the real Frankie Lymon performing his 1958 solo single "Goody Goody".

-Little Richard also makes a courtroom appearance, while Miguel A. Nunez Jr. portrays Little Richard in scenes set in the 1950s.
+Little Richard also makes a courtroom appearance, and Miguel A. Nunez Jr. portrays Little Richard in scenes set in the 1950s.

 The film ends with Emira winning Frankie's estate.